triopium/asol/README.md

 a) ammend filename date acording to json field
 b) ammend json field acording to filename
 c) ammend dates according to other logic
-Best option would be to look at process which is generating the source files.
+Best option would be to look at process which is generating the source files, quality of the data, and try to find a way to automate the process without manul editing.